 Dr. Katzan suggests making sure your doctor takes these four steps.
 Seek a second opinion if you’re not confident doctors have done everything they can to find out what caused your stroke.

-For him, the key to classifying fewer strokes as cryptogenic may lie with better, or more continuous monitoring (21 days or more) for AF after a stroke.
+For Dr. Katzan, the key to classifying fewer strokes as cryptogenic may lie with better, or more continuous monitoring (14 days or more) for AF after a stroke.
 It’s not always possible to monitor someone full-time in a hospital until their heartbeat is irregular.
-However, Dr. Saliba sees potential in wearable devices to allow for longer, less intrusive monitoring.
+However, there is potential in wearable devices to allow for longer, less intrusive monitoring.